urovosamples/SDK_ReleaseforAndroid/README.md

 https://github.com/urovosamples/SDK_ReleaseforAndroid/archive/master.zip

 - Open the project in [Android Studio][studio].
-- Compile and deploy to your Urovo Android device (such as a Smart POS I9000S model, PDA I6310 model).
+- Compile and deploy to your Urovo Android device (such as a Smart POS I9000S/I9100 model, PDA I6310/DT50/DT40/DT30 model).

 Need more information about getting started with Urovo Android device?
 Check the [official docs][getting-started].

 ## Explore the repository
 - API Reference
-- SDK_release ALL samples for android devices.
+- Samples ALL samples for android devices.
-  - sdklibrary sdk develop library
-  - BarcodeScan
-  - BarcodescanConfig
+  - ScanManager
   - DeviceManager
   [Smart POS samples]
 	- IccManagerSample